 Course Advisory: SCC minimum English and math standards.
 A general conditioning course that includes weight training, aerobic conditioning, and stretching exercises.
 A pre-test serves to define individual fitness goals, and two post-tests (written and practical) serve to evaluate student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 5.4 & 5.5 may not exceed 4.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.